CCBR/HowTos/docs/datashare.md

 ### Create public permissions for data

-When the data has been successully copied, we need to open the permissions.
+When the data has been successfully copied, we need to open the permissions.

 **NOTE: This will give open access to anyone with the link.
 Ensure this is appropriate for the data type**